intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 Test the patch to the best of your ability.
-Check the MAINTAINERS file for the subsystem(s) you are changing to see if there are any **V:** entries proposing particular test suites, either directly as commands, or via documentation references.
+Check the MAINTAINERS file for the subsystem(s) you are changing to see if there are any **V:** entries proposing particular test suites.

+The **V:** entries start with a proposal strength keyword (SUGGESTED/RECOMMENDED/REQUIRED), followed either by a command, or a documentation reference.

 Test suite references start with a ``*`` (similar to C pointer dereferencing), followed by the name of the test suite, which would be documented in the Documentation/process/tests.rst under the corresponding heading.
 E.g.::

-  V: *xfstests
+  V: SUGGESTED *xfstests

 Anything not starting with a ``*`` is considered a command.
 E.g.::

-  V: tools/testing/kunit/run_checks.py
+  V: RECOMMENDED tools/testing/kunit/run_checks.py

 Supplying the ``--test`` option to ``scripts/get_maintainer.pl`` adds **V:** entries to its output.